The Evolution of Post-Starburst Galaxies from $z\sim1$ to the Present: Luminosity Function

-This correction works under the assumption that the distribution of number density of galaxies is a separable function of magnitude and color, thus the distribution in color is independent of magnitude and vice versa.
+This correction works under the assumption that the distribution of number density of galaxies is a separable function of magnitude and color.
+Thus knowing the distribution of galaxies in the red portion of the sample, where the sample is complete, allows one to extrapolate and determine the number density in the blue part where the sample is biased against faint objects.
+The same argument also applies the other way around, allowing one to use the luminous portion of the sample, which is complete in color, to determine the number density at the fainter part where the sample is biased against blue objects.
 The validity of this assumption is shown in Figure \ref{fig:red_complete_vmax}, where the number densities (sum of $1/V_\mathrm{max}$) for the sample are shown for a number of bins in both magnitude and color.
 The distributions in different bins, once normalized, are the same at the bright and red portions of the sample where the selection is complete.
 This property of the distribution allows us to infer the number density of objects in the region of parameter space where the selection is incomplete from the region where the selection is complete.
+There are at least a few tens of objects in each bin near the cutoff line, therefore small number statistics should not have a major effect in the conclusion that the number density is a separable function in color and magnitude.

 The correction for this incompleteness is as follows.
 We define a relevant color-magnitude parameter space given by $C = [5000] - [4200]$ and $M = [5000]$.
 For each gridpoint in this parameter space, we define the distribution $D(M,C)$ such that $D(M,C)\Delta M \Delta C$ is the comoving number density of post-starburst galaxies with color between $C$ and $C+\Delta C$ and magnitude between $M$ and $M+\Delta M$, which is calculated by summing the inverse $V_\mathrm{max}$ of all galaxies belonging to that gridpoint.